Geertruida Wijsmuller-Meijer: May 1940-1943 Help for Jewish children in wartime

-Till March 1941: Amsterdam Red Cross in France
+Till March 1941 Work with the Amsterdam Red Cross in France

 With the Amsterdam Red Cross she traveled with food and medicine to the Gurs and St. Cyprien internment camps in the south of France.
 The financing was partly organised by Wijsmuller.
 She obtained the required German travel and passage permits via the Amsterdam and Belgian Red Cross.
 Whenever possible she took along Jewish children and smuggled them to Vichy France or Spain.
-This help came to an end in February 1941, when the Dutch Red Cross terminated her travel permits after Wijsmuller made her criticism known about their representative in Paris.
+This help came to an end in March 1941, when the Dutch Red Cross terminated her travel permits after Wijsmuller made her criticism known about their representative in Paris.

-End of 1941 till June 1942: travels to Spain
+End of 1941 till June 1942 Travels to Spain

 From May 1941 to June 1942, Wijsmuller was involved in refugees on behalf of the Hoymans & Schuurman's agency and other stakeholders.
 At the SS's request, Wijsmuller functioned as the liaison between the SS, the Jewish Dutch, and the agency.
 She accompanied groups who still had permission from the Nazis – having paid a lot of money – to leave Europe through Spain and Portugal.
 Wijsmullers' condition to cooperate was that Jewish children could travel free of charge.
 With this, she helped bring about 150 people to safety.
 The travels to Spain continued after May 1942.
 With these efforts, a total of 341 people escaped the Nazis.